 Our last need was that it could sleep more than just the two of us.
 We have two granddaughters that will soon be able to go on trips with us and we wanted to make sure they have a place to sleep indoors.

 The Lance 1575 fit our search criteria perfectly.
-It is by no means the least expensive of the 5 travel trailers we researched but it offers a tremendous amount of value, has an excellent floor plan, beautiful design and hopefully reliability as well.
+It is by no means the least expensive of the 5 travel trailers we researched, but it offers a tremendous amount of value, has an excellent floor plan, beautiful design, and hopefully reliability as well.

-Here is a photo of the Lance 1575 interior and you will see why we fell in love.
+Here is a photo of the Lance 1575 interior, and you will see why we fell in love.

 Winnebago Minnie Drop

 We previously took a look at the Winnebago Minnie Drop right here.
-The Minnie Drop has a lot going for it, including a price of about $20,000, a roomy interior, it is lightweight and comes in a variety of color and graphics choices.
-Some models have a queen-sized bed, pull-out outdoor kitchen and even bunk beds.
+The Minnie Drop has a lot of going for it, including a price of about $20,000, a roomy interior, it is lightweight and comes in a variety of color and graphics choices.
+Some models have a queen-sized bed, pull-out outdoor kitchen, and even bunk beds.

 What we personally did not like about the Minnie Drop is that the model we were interested in has a shower/toilet combination or wet bath.
 That to me was not a big deal but to my wife, it was a deal killer.

-Other than our own personal dislike for the wet-bath, the Minnie Drop is an excellent travel trailer for couples and retirees who want a compact, room, lightweight and reliable travel trailer.
+Other than our own personal dislike for the wet-bath, the Minnie Drop is an excellent travel trailer for couples and retirees who want a compact, room, lightweight, and reliable travel trailer.

 The exterior and interior are just plain beautiful.
 The panoramic window along the rear is stunning and adds an impactful visual element to both the interior and exterior.
-The color and fabric are well-thought out and have a very stylish and distinctive look.
+The color and fabric are well-thought-out and have a very stylish and distinctive look.

-It is designed with a rear door which creates an interior that feels roomy.
+It is designed with a rear door that creates an interior that feels roomy.
 But just like the Minnie Drop it has a wet bath, a deal killer for my wife.
 For me, it was not just the wet bath but the hefty price tag.
 The Nest comes in at $45,900 to start.
 This is well outside our budget.
 Don’t get me wrong the Nest is well worth the price.
 But for our limited budget, it was not.